Be Alive: Release and promotion

 "Be Alive" plays during King Richard's end credits, which feature archival footage of the real Williams family.
 The film premiered at the Telluride Film Festival on September 2, 2021, and released on November 19, 2021.
 The song was also premiered at the festival, to the surprise of attendees.
 The song was greeted with cheers from the attendees of the film's premiere at the BFI London Film Festival.
 On October 21, 2021, the "Official 'Be Alive' Trailer" of King Richard was released, which features a teaser of the song.
 The teaser of the song was shared by the Williams sisters and Will Smith on social media.
+The song was then performed at her private show at Atlantis the Royal in Dubai in 2023.

 Beyoncé did not promote the song following its release, making no awards campaign stops.
 Beyoncé later performed the song at the 94th Academy Awards.
 Variety reported that Beyoncé was in talks to broadcast the performance live from the tennis courts in Compton where Venus and Serena practiced as children.
 The performance was later uploaded on Beyonce's YouTube Channel.